top of page

 Why Individuals and Families Turn to the Vaccine Injury Compensation Program (VICP)

-The Vaccine Injury Compensation Program (VICP) is a federal system created to help individuals and families who experience rare but serious reactions after routine childhood or adult vaccines.
-Instead of suing a healthcare provider or vaccine manufacturer, VICP claims are filed in the U.S. Court of Federal Claims in Washington, D.C.
+The VICP is a federal system designed to assist individuals and families who experience rare but serious reactions after receiving routine childhood or adult vaccines.
+Instead of pursuing legal action against a healthcare provider or vaccine manufacturer, claims are filed in the U.S. Court of Federal Claims in Washington, D.C.
 The program can award compensation for medical expenses, lost income, pain and suffering, and other qualifying losses.

 Who Qualifies for VICP Compensation?